aliglara/capstone-c1-DA/deliverables/EDA_homeless_pop/EDA_homeless_pop.md

 Let's find out which states were on the top 10 list per year

-    Between 2015 and 2020, these are the 13 states that has been reported in the top 10 homeless population list:
+    Between 2015 and 2020, these are 13 states that have been reported in the top 10 homeless population list:

     0        California
     1          New York